-One main assignment of the seminar is that you find your own research question.
-Your research question will be the starting point of your work in the seminar.
+One main part of writing a master thesis is finding your own research question.
+Your research question will be the starting point of your thesis.
 The purpose of this form is to help you with this task.

 While you should find your own question, there are a few restrictions.
 A main focus of the chair is experimental economics.
-Your question should, hence, be from experimental economics.
+Your question should, hence, relate closely to experimental economics.
 Your question should be interesting.
 Your question should also have the potential to be answered with a laboratory experiment.

-Other research methods, e.g. a survey, may be interesting, too, but do not fall into the scope of the seminar.
-To develop a research question, you can take a look at already existing studies and consider small modifications.
+Other research methods, e.g. a survey, may be interesting, too, but I lack the expertise in this field.
+To develop a research question you can take a look at already existing studies and consider small modifications.

-I recommend that you start looking for your question in the (on-line) library.
+I recommend that you start looking for your question in the library.
 Current research can be inspiring.
 Read, e.g., current issues of Econometrica, American Economic Review, Review of Economic Studies, etc. and find out what researchers are currently discussing (not all articles in these journals deal with experiments.
 Do not forget that your question should relate to a laboratory experiment.)
 If you have the feeling that the current discussion leaves questions aside and that these questions can be answered with an experiment then you might have a starting point.

-Please make sure that your research question clearly relates to the existing experimental literature (see also Section 1.2 below).
-Many seminar projects attempt to start from too ambitious, too complicated problems.
-We can't do this in the available time.
+Please make sure that your research question clearly relates to the existing experimental or game theoretic literature (see also Section 1.2 below).
+Many students start from too ambitious, too complicated problems.
+A complicated problem requires too much time.
 The difference between your question and the literature should be noticable, but should not be too large.